Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-use-webp-images.md

 You might think, cool, we got it working now, but how can I test this?

-Luckily for us, Chrome 88 shipped an excellent modern image format rendering option.
+Luckily, Chrome 88 shipped an excellent modern image format rendering option.

 You can find this option in your Chrome dev tools under the Rendering tab.

 ![Chrome test modern formats](https://cdn.hashnode.com/res/hashnode/image/upload/v1612505641244/4T0Sr6SR2.png)

-For my example, I used two pictures of different cats so we can see the difference.
+For my example, I used two pictures of different cats so we could see the difference.

 When WebP is rendering, we should see this cute cat: